 11.34.
-Bacon - Bacon packages as sliced shingles in rectangular packages shall be exempt from the requirement in this regulation for location (see Section 8.1.1.
+Bacon. - Bacon packages as sliced shingles in rectangular packages shall be exempt from the requirement in this regulation for location (see Section 8.1.1.
 Location) of the net quantity declaration.
-The statement of net quantity shall appear in a clear and conspicuous manner on the principal display panel. (see 9 CFR 317.2) (Added 2021)
+The statement of net quantity shall appear in a clear and conspicuous manner on the principal display panel. (see Labels: definition; required features, 9 C.F.R. § 317.2)